 Introduction

 In 2008 the T’sou-Ke nations embarked on a journey to become the greenest community in Canada.
 The nation began this project with the goal to re-imagine the direction which it was taking on its path through the future and sought to reconnect with traditional ways of living.
 The nation sought a revival and return to traditional values through the redevelopment and conversion to sustainable energy.
 It sought to reverse 150 years of colonialism and continuation of 14,000 years of sustainable living in harmony with the environment.
-(T’souke sustainable toolkit 2012), (Ozog,2012)
+(T’souke sustainable toolkit 2012; Ozog,2012)

 Background